 Refractive index

-The refractive index (nr) is defined as the ratio of the speed of the light in a vacuum to its speed in a medium.
+The refractive index (RI; nr) is defined as the ratio of the speed of the light in a vacuum to its speed in a medium.
 From Maxwell’s equations, it follows that the refractive index of a medium is the square root of the permittivity of the medium.
 Thus, using these equations, the refractive index of a medium can be written as eqn (17).
 If the refractive index does not differ much from 1, the refractive index can be represented as eqn (18).